 Social media has quickly consumed and connected the planet with over 4.2 billion global users and airports are no exception.
 From small businesses to global corporations, all organisations are seeing the benefits of social media and are starting to make their mark.

-One main goal of social media marketers is increasing their engagement and follower count on their social media channels.
+One main goal of social media marketers is to increase their engagement and follower count on their social media channels.
 Achieving these goals is often done on the platforms themselves through social media marketing or outreach.
 However, organisations are looking for more ways outside the channels to attract new audiences, airports are no exception.

 Boosting Staff Internal Communication for Airports